 Abstract

 Ethical values have a significant role in health care.
-This study aims to explain ethical values in elderly care.In this review, major data bases including PubMed, Scopus, Ovid, ProQuest, Web of Science, and Google Scholar were searched from January 2000 to June 2018 using specific keywords, and a total of 43 articles were included considering the inclusion criterionof the study.
+This study aims to explain ethical values in aged care.In this review, major data bases including PubMed, Scopus, Ovid, ProQuest, Web of Science, and Google Scholar were searched from January 2000 to June 2018 using specific keywords, and a total of 43 articles were included considering the inclusion criteriaof the study.
 The texts of the results of the articles were studied repeatedly and the data were coded and classified using the method presented by Graneheim and Lundman.
 Six main categories of ethical values including preserving dignity, preserving integrity, establishing human relationships, justice, encouraging participation, and providing professional care, along with 19 subcategories, were identified.
-Ethical values in elderly care include providing professional care, and paying more attention to human aspects of care.
-Providing ethical care requires better understanding of the elderly, awareness of their needs, and efforts to solve their problems.
+Ethical values in agedcare include providing professional care, and paying more attention to human aspects of care.
+Providing ethical care requires better understanding of older adults, awareness of their needs, and efforts to solve their problems.

-Keywords: Elderly, Care, Ethical values, Literature review
+Keywords: Older adults, Care, Ethical values, Literature review

 Introduction

-اخلاق شامل اصول و ارزشهايي است كه بر رفتارهايفردي و جمعي تحت عنوان درست يا غلط حاكميت دارد . ارزشهاي مشترک ميتوانند درقالب کدهاي اخلاق حرفهاي بهعنوان منبعي جهتتصميمگيري و عملکرد اخلاقي قرار گيرد(1).

-.
-Professional care staff are engaged in care in their daily routine, and theircare experience is dependent on their thoughts, feelings, and values (2).Thesevalues are particularly more important in elderly care.
-Today, older people who are admitted to health care centers are much older, do not have good physical health, and are dependent on others (6, 7).
+Ethics include principles and values that govern individual and collective behaviors.
+Shared values can be incorporated into professional ethics codes as a source for ethical decision making and ethical practice (1).Professional care staff are engaged in care in their daily routine, and their experience in care is dependent on their thoughts, feelings, and values (2).Thesevalues are particularly more important in agedcare.
+Today, older adultswho are admitted to health care centers are much older, do not have good physical health, and are dependent on others (3, 4).
 These individuals have physical limitations, chronic conditions, and sometimes cognitive problems which affect their decision-making capacity.
-This condition is suggestive of higher vulnerability of older people in care settings (6, 7, 8).
+This condition is suggestive of higher vulnerability of older adults in care settings (3, 4, 5).
 Also, presences of discriminatory opinions about older adults complicate their vulnerable condition.
-These conditions reveal the necessity of addressing ethical issues in elderly care (6, 9).
-Four ethical principles of autonomy, beneficence, non-maleficence,and justice, generally and theoretically, have specified the dos and don’ts, appropriateness, and inappropriateness of actions(13).
-These are the general principles of ethics in medical care, and they are not enough for elderly care.
-The ethical care of the elderlyrequires knowledge, appropriate attitude, and ethical values to guide professional caregivers (14, 15).
-Although ethical values such as respect and preserving dignity ofthe elderly,preserving autonomy, and self-determination have been the subject of many articles (7, 10), no comprehensive study was found on ethical values in elderly care.
-Introducing ethical values is useful in developing ethical codes in the field of elderly care.
-Introducing these values is not useless forthe quality of careprovision and the development ofempirical ethics in elderly care.
-Therefore, this study was conducted to explain ethical values in elderly care.
+These conditions reveal the necessity of addressing ethical issues in aged care (3, 6).
+Four ethical principles of autonomy, beneficence, non-maleficence,and justice, generally and theoretically, have specified the dos and don’ts, appropriateness, and inappropriateness of actions.
+These are the general principles of ethics in medical care, and they are not enough for aged care.
+Ethical aged care requires knowledge, appropriate attitude, and ethical values to guide professional caregivers (7).
+Although ethical values such as respect and preserving dignity ofolder adults,preserving autonomy, and self-determination have been the subject of many articles (4, 8), no comprehensive study was found on ethical values in aged care.
+Introducing ethical values is useful in developing ethical codes in the field of agedcare.
+Introducing these values is not useless forthe quality of careprovision and the development ofempirical ethics in agedcare.
+Therefore, this study was conducted to explain ethical values in aged care.

 Methodology

 This review was conducted in 2018.
 First, based on the research question, the keywords and search strategies were identified.
-For this literature review, systematic search was (Fig. 1).
+For this literature review, a systematic search was conducted (Fig. 1).
 The key words included value, right, ethic, moral, autonomy, justice, beneficence, maleficence, dignity, elder, older, senior, geriatric, aged, aging, and care, which were combined using the words AND and OR and were searched in the databases of PubMed, Scopus, Ovid, ProQuest, Web of Science, and Google Scholar.

-سینتکسمورداستفادهابتداد درپایگاهدادهپابمدتعریفگردید(باکس1) ودرسایرپایگاههایدادهنیزازاینسینتکسالبتهبااعمالتغییراتلازممتناسببافرمتپایگاهاستفادهشد.
+The syntax was first defined in the PubMed database (Box 1), and the same syntax was used in the other databases by applying the necessary changes proportionate to the format of each database.
 To get access to relevant articles, the references of the selected articles were also searched manually.